-This force majeure contract termination letter can be used to terminate a contract by relying on the 'Force Majeure' clause in your contract if it covers epidemics and pandemics.
-If a contract is impossible to fulfil or is no longer feasible due to the Covid-19 pandemic, you may be able to terminate or delay the performance of the contract.
+This force majeure contract termination letter can be used to terminate a contract by relying on the force majeure clause in your contract.
+If a contract is impossible to fulfil or is no longer feasible due to the occurrence of a force majeure event that’s covered in your contract, you may be able to terminate or delay the performance of the contract.

 When should I use a force majeure contract termination letter?